MohammedAshrafulIslam/DiabetesCareAssistant/README.md

 # Diabetes Care Assistant

 ## Overview
 Diabetes Care Assistant is a Java-based application designed to assist healthcare professionals in generating personalized treatment plans for patients with diabetes.
-Developed during a hackathon, this project utilizes Java Swing for its user interface and focuses on managing and using patient data effectively.
+This project was developed during a hackathon where it secured 2nd place, demonstrating effective application of Java Swing for user interfaces and robust data management.
+The application focuses on effectively managing and using patient data to generate treatment plans.

 ## Features
 - **Patient Data Management**: Users can input and manage detailed patient information including medical history and current conditions.